A New Adventure

-The VIA Rail system provides a network of rail service across Canada, with the exception of Newfoundland, Prince Edward Island, and the Northwest Territories.
-Fares range from $163 to $590 depending on the distance travelled, with journeys taking anywhere from 21 to 88 hours.
+The VIA Rail system provides a network of rail services across Canada, with the exception of Newfoundland, Prince Edward Island, and the Northwest Territories.
+Fares range from $163 to $590 depending on the distance traveled, with journeys taking anywhere from 21 to 88 hours.
 The most frequent and efficient service is offered between the cities of Toronto and Montreal.

 Air Canada offers the largest network of domestic flights within Canada.
 Flying off season or taking advantage of sales and offers is one way to economize on air travel.
 Plenty of independent and regional airlines provide service to more remote regions, such as those in the North.
 These fares can often be high as they are non-competition.